galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 [https://oracle.github.io/weblogic-kubernetes-operator/](https://oracle.github.io/weblogic-kubernetes-operator/).

 Kubernetes Operators use [Helm](https://helm.sh/) to manage Kubernetes applications.
-We have created a file [.config/grant-helm-role.yaml](.config/grant-helm-role.yaml) with the following content to grant the Helm service account with the cluster-admin role.
+We have provided a file [.config/grant-helm-role.yaml](.config/grant-helm-role.yaml) with the following content to grant the Helm service account with the cluster-admin role (the content is only for reference, you need not alter the file).

 ```
 apiVersion: rbac.authorization.k8s.io/v1